Shortis and Simpson: John Shortis

 Shortis co-wrote a musical for primary schools based on Australian history called The Corrugated Violin Show, a creative music series with an accompanying book.
-He wrote music and lyrics, and arranged a collation of songs called Cinderella Acappella, (see earlier links under Awards as shortlisted for the Best Children's Album ARIA Award in 1995).
+He wrote music and lyrics, and arranged a collation of songs called Cinderella Acapella, (see earlier links under Awards as shortlisted for the Best Children's Album ARIA Award in 1995).

 In 1988, Shortis was appointed artistic director of the first Outback Children's Spectacular – a bicentennial project involving 3,000 children from outback areas west of Dubbo and across to the South Australia and Queensland borders.
 As artistic director he wrote songs with the kids in song writing workshops, hired other performers, and brought children from 50 schools together to perform on a football field in Dubbo.
 The show was viewed by over 25,000 people on regional TV.
 The success of this project supported ongoing shows in various outback locations.

 Shortis composes across many genres, including theatre productions for the Nimrod Theatre Company, Tasmanian Puppet Theatre, Patch Theatre Company, and Jigsaw Theatre Company.
 His songs are recorded by many artists including Franciscus Henri.
 Shortis has also written music for opera and composed for the Sydney Youth Orchestra.
 The Adelaide Symphony Orchestra performed his orchestral suite Bushlandia, played at the Festival Theatre in 1993 and commissioned by Come Out Festivals.

 Shortis was awarded a Harold White Fellowship at the National Library of Australia in 1998 where he would research the library's sheet music collection.
 This resulted in the musical productions of Sheet Dip in 1998, giving voice to discoveries from the collection, and an exhibition in 2001, “Between the Sheets – The National Library’s Sheet Music Collection,” at the National Library of Australia as well as on tour in 2003/4 and in print.

 A Fellowship with the Australian Prime Ministers' Centre at the Museum of Australian Democracy in 2008 enabled Shortis to research and compose a song about each of the Prime Ministers from federation to the present day.
 In 2013, this developed into the stage show, Prime Time, performed at the Q Theatre in Queanbeyan as part of the Centenary of Canberra.

 Shortis was awarded the Medal of the Order of Australia in the 2017 Queen's Birthday Honours for "service to the performing arts as an entertainer."